autodesk-platform-services/aps-aecdm-tutorial/Explorer and First Queries/index.md

 Before moving to the next query, we need to load the `Snowdon Towers Sample Facades` in Explorer's Viewer.

-This is quite simple to achieve ;), you just need to copy and paste the version id (available in the field `fileVersionUrn` inside the alternativeIdentifiers) in the second input from the page's header and flick the switch to turn on the Viewer.
+This is quite simple to achieve ;).
+You just need to copy and paste the version id (available in the field `fileVersionUrn` inside the alternativeIdentifiers) in the input from the page's header and flick the switch to turn on the Viewer.
 Just like in the gif below:

 ![Load Viewer](../../assets/images/loadviewer.gif)